JoshGibsonUOH/ArchOSC-Lab3/README.md

 Open the network and firewall settings of VM3 and disable public and private connections

-Open PowerShell as an administrator and try and ping “VM1 and VM2”
+Open PowerShell as an administrator and try and ping “vm1 and vm2” (seperately.)

 <html lang="en">
 <head>